 Please note that additional business services cannot be added once a certification has been issued.
 Your company must certify the new business area or work type separately.
 Also, if changes in structure or control have occurred, you must notify us in writing and fill out a new MBE/WBE certification application, along with the requested documentation, to determine if the new structure and/or ownership still qualifies for MBE-WBE status.

 Are there any other agencies that provide services to MBE’s?

-The Minority Financial Commission provides technical, professional and financial support to MBE’s in the State of Ohio.
+The Minority Business Assistance Center provides technical, professional and financial support to MBE’s in the State of Ohio.
 The Toledo Chamber of Commerce is another great resource to utilize if you are a new company that is trying to get your business started.